rachmadaniHaryono/awesome-django/README.md

 *Packages to build and manage a blog app.*

+* [django-blog-it](https://github.com/MicroPyramid/django-blog-it) - complete customizable and ready to use blog with one click installer.
 * [django-blog-zinnia](https://github.com/Fantomas42/django-blog-zinnia) -  Simple yet powerful and really extendable application for managing a blog within your Django Web site.
+* [django-pagedown](https://github.com/timmyomahony/django-pagedown) - A django app that allows the easy addition of Stack Overflow's "PageDown" markdown editor to a django form field, whether in a custom app or the Django Admin
 * [puput](https://github.com/APSL/puput) - A Django blog app implemented in Wagtail.

-* [django-blog-it](https://github.com/MicroPyramid/django-blog-it) - complete customizable and ready to use blog with one click installer.

 ## Boilerplate

 *Packages related to starting a new project.*

 * [cookiecutter](https://github.com/audreyr/cookiecutter/) - A command-line utility that creates projects from cookiecutters (project templates).
+* [demo-allauth-bootstrap](https://github.com/aellerton/demo-allauth-bootstrap) - Django sample app with users including social auth via Django-AllAuth.
 * [django-hackathon-starter](https://github.com/DrkSephy/django-hackathon-starter) - A boilerplate for Django web applications, containing various social authentication methods and several popular API examples.
 * [edge](https://github.com/arocks/edge) - A Django project skeleton that is modern and cutting edge.
-* [demo-allauth-bootstrap](https://github.com/aellerton/demo-allauth-bootstrap) - Django sample app with users including social auth via Django-AllAuth.

 ## Caching

 *Packages that help with caching.*